oktaytuncay/Kubernetes/kubernetes.md

 metrics-server   1/1     1            1           2m48s
 ```

 A little while later, the metric server will collect and process data.
-After processing, cluster performance can be viewed by running the following command
+After processing, cluster performance can be viewed by running the following command.

 ```bash
 % kubectl top node